rkdud007/blog/content/blog/born-to-run.md

 ---

-Everyone has their own core values - *what we live for*.
-We might list values like: money, power, reputation, freedom, truth and so on.
+Everyone has different priorities in life in terms of *what we live for*: money, power, reputation, freedom, truth etc

 Among all these tempting values, my number one is *Freedom*.
 I want the freedom to learn whatever I want, to communicate with inspiring people all over the world, to build whatever I choose and share it with the world.
 I value people and environments where I can dream without limits.